reactiveui/website/input/docs/guidelines/framework/prefer-oaph-over-properties.md

-# Prefer Observable As Property Helpers to setting properties explicitly
+# Prefer ObservableAsPropertyHelpers over setting properties explicitly

 When a property's value depends on another property, a set of properties, or an observable stream, rather than set the value explicitly, use